The Supreme Lodge

 over 700 state, regional, and local chapters in the U.S. and Canada.

 entertainment, advertising, and media industries.
-It also promotes the achievements and contributions of
+The CSJ also promotes the achievements and contributions of

 golden lion and the organization's